Beans are a great source of nutrition.

 A Final Note on Soaking Beans

 It’s never mandatory to sprout your beans, but you should always soak them for at least a few hours.
+Just be careful not to soak for too long, or you could end up with moldy green chickpeas (or other bean).

 You might get a little gas or not quite the full nutrition, but cooked beans are still very healthy, soaked or unsoaked.